Egg and chips

-Egg and chips, also known as chips and egg is a popular dish in the United Kingdom, consisting simply of chips served with fried eggs.
+Egg and chips is a popular dish in the United Kingdom, consisting simply of chips served with fried eggs.

 Associations

 Egg and chips became popular in Britain during World War I due to a shortage of meat.
-It was a favourite food of Tommies behind the lines on the Western Front in northern France and Belgium, eaten at makeshift shops called "estaminet" alongside cheap wine and beer.
+It was a favourite food of Tommies behind the lines on the Western Front in northern France and Belgium, eaten at establishments "estaminet", which also sold cheap wine and beer.

 Egg and chips is associated with a working-class diet.
 In an article on moving from the working class to the middle class, a British journalist recounted that "There are things I grew up with that I still love—pub life, darts, egg and chips".
 Jack Charlton, after playing in the World Cup-winning England football team in 1966, remarked: "We stopped the car for egg and chips in a transport cafe.
 We'd eaten nothing but the best food for weeks and I was dying for some ordinary grub."
 The image of British people insisting on ordering egg and chips while on holiday abroad has also been used as a stereotype.